 To install the software insert the Installation CD into the CD-ROM drive of your computer and click the Install DSL-302G link on the pop-up menu.
 Follow the instructions as they are presented.
-Be sure that the Ethernet Diagnostics option is selected in the Select Components dialog box (see page 45 for example screen).
+Be sure that the Ethernet Diagnostics option is selected in the Select Components dialog box.